reshalfahsi/MSGNet/README.md

 # MSGNet: Modified MobileNet-ShuffleNet-GhostNet Network for Lightweight Retinal Vessel Segmentation

-This is the official implementation of [MSGNet: Modified MobileNet-ShuffleNet-GhostNet Network for Lightweight Retinal Vessel Segmentation](https://ieeexplore.ieee.org/abstract/document/10276687), presented in ICITACEE 2023.
+This is the official implementation of [MSGNet: Modified MobileNet-ShuffleNet-GhostNet Network for Lightweight Retinal Vessel Segmentation](https://ieeexplore.ieee.org/abstract/document/10276687), presented at ICITACEE 2023.

 ### Model